gautamSiddharth938/GeneralElectionReport/README.md

 - Step 4 : It was observed that in few of the columns errors & empty values were present.
 - Step 5 : Replaced the null values or - value with 0.
 - Step 6 : A new column been inserted to capitalize each word of candidates column and renamed it to Candidates name.
-- Step 7 : Measure table was vreated to store measures and new measure was created to find total count of Candidates.
+- Step 7 : Measure table was created to store measures and new measure was created to find total count of Candidates.

 Following DAX expression was written for the same,

-        Total Candidates =
+        Total Candidates = DISTINCTCOUNT(LokSabha_2024_Results[Candidate])
-DISTINCTCOUNT(LokSabha_2024_Results[Candidate])
 - Step 8 : New measure was created to find  Total count of Parties,

  Following DAX expression was written to find Total count of parties,

-        Total Parties =
+        Total Parties = DISTINCTCOUNT(LokSabha_2024_Results[Party])
-DISTINCTCOUNT(LokSabha_2024_Results[Party])
 - Step 9 : New measure was created to calculate All Seats.

  Following DAX expression was written to find All Seats,